 \subsection{The Rigidity of Analytical and Convex Optimization Models}

-In the past the optimisation of train trajectories and energy consumption has relied heavily on deterministic mathematical frameworks, primarily utilising techniques such as the Calculus of Variations, Pontryagin’s Maximum Principle (PMP), and Mixed-Integer Linear Programming (MILP).
-These analytical models are highly effective at finding mathematically exact global minimums for energy use, provided the operational environment is highly controlled and static.
+Optimisation of train trajectories and energy consumption has historically relied on deterministic mathematical frameworks, primarily utilising techniques such as the Calculus of Variations, Pontryagin's Maximum Principle (PMP), and Mixed-Integer Linear Programming (MILP).
+These analytical models are highly effective at finding mathematically exact global minima for energy use, provided the operational environment is highly controlled and static.

 By comparing these methods, the literature reveals distinct operational contexts for each.
-MILP excels at high-level, discrete timetable scheduling across a network, whereas PMP is highly favored for deriving exact continuous vehicle control equations.
+MILP excels at high-level, discrete timetable scheduling across a network, whereas PMP is widely used for deriving exact continuous vehicle control equations.
 For example, foundational studies such as \cite{optimal_control_of_train} demonstrate how establishing "necessary conditions" via mathematical proofs can dictate the most efficient driving strategy for a given route.

-However, the primary limitation of these analytical approaches within the context of modern, multi-mode propulsion systems is their inherent rigidity.
-Because they derive fixed, closed-form equations rather than adaptable, iterative algorithms, it is notoriously difficult to introduce complex, non-linear variables into the system.
-As noted in the literature \cite{local_energy_minimisation}, these models heavily rely on strict convexity assumptions.
-Convex optimisation requires the objective function and the constraints to form a convex set, meaning the relationship between variables must remain relatively predictable and continuous.
+However, the primary limitation of these analytical approaches in modern multi-train, grid-coupled settings is their inherent rigidity.
+Because they derive fixed, closed-form equations rather than adaptable, iterative algorithms, introducing complex non-linear variables into the system is difficult.
+As noted by \cite{local_energy_minimisation}, these models rely on strict convexity assumptions: convex optimisation requires the objective function and constraints to form a convex set, meaning the relationships between variables must remain relatively predictable and continuous.